 1st offense: The student will receive a zero on the particular assignment (not to exceed 10% of the total semester grade) with a mandatory parent/student/teacher conference.
 In addition, a copy of the Academic Integrity Policy must be signed by the student and a parent/guardian.
 Administration will be notified.

 2nd offense: The student will receive an F for the semester in the particular class where the cheating occurred.
-In addition, there must be a mandatory meeting with the parent, student, teacher, and Dean of Students.
+In addition, there must be a mandatory meeting with the parent, student, teacher, and Director of Student Services.

 Continued offenses regarding academic integrity are not tolerated.
 Such behavior will result in an F for the semester in the particular class where cheating occurred, a 3-day home suspension, mandatory academic probation and may jeopardize the student’s continued enrollment at Maranatha.